CATcher:

 id="pagefind-search-input"

-, and initialing a default PageFindUI instance on it, not unlike how algolia search works.https://v3-migration.vuejs.org/migration-build
+, and initialing a default PageFindUI instance on it, not unlike how algolia search works.I got the chance to experience this firsthand.

 MarkBind (v5.5.3) is currently using Vue 2.
 However, Vue 2 has reached EOL and limits the extensibility and maintainability of MarkBind, especially the vue-components package.
 (UI Library Package).